 The United States Flag Code (4 USC Sec 8 Para (k) Amended 7 July 1976) states: "The Flag, when it is in such condition that it is no longer a fitting emblem of display, should be destroyed in a dignified way, preferably by burning."
 Burning isn't the only way to dispose of a flag, though.

-Here are three ways you can dispose of your worn or damaged flag with the respect that it deserves.
+Here are three ways to dispose of your worn or damaged flag with the respect it deserves.

 • 1